 That translates to $2.51 per $1,000 of assessed value, so a home assessed at $150,000 would pay $376 more per year, or about $31 per month.

 We are encouraging our residents to register to vote in this election.
 In-person registration continues open until April 17.

 The election day is April 25.

-We are in need of community members to join our bond committee, to share in the process of letting the district residents know about the election.
+We are in need of community members to join our team to share information and to be part of the design process after a bond passes.
 Please contact the district office at (509) 826-0320 to sign up.